Ending your tenancy

 Get what you agree in writing - you might need to refer back to what was said if there are problems.

-If you need to leave before the end of your tenancy, your landlord or agent can charge an ‘early termination’ fee.
-They can’t charge any more than the amount of rent you’d have paid if you’d stayed till the end of your fixed tenancy period or costs to find a new tenant.
+If you need to leave before the end of your tenancy, your landlord or agent can charge an ‘early termination' fee to cover any reasonable costs.
+For example, rent up to the end of your fixed tenancy period or costs to find a new tenant.